 29) The War (Part 1) (S7E3)

 A conflict begins between the old gang (Cory, Shawn, and Topanga) and the newcomers (Angela, Jack, and Rachel.)
-Eric gets stuck in the middle because, as Jack says, nobody wants him.
+As Jack says, Eric gets stuck in the middle because nobody wants him.
 The two factions exchange pranks, including Cory and Shawn parking a car inside Rachel’s dorm room and Rachel, Jack, and Angela dropping honey atop Cory, Shawn, and Topanga’s heads.
 Things get progressively worse.

 30) Breaking Up is Really, Really Hard to Do (S2E15)